Site Recovery Manager FAQ

 What components are required for a Site Recovery Manager deployment?

-Instances of vSphere, vCenter Server and Site Recovery Manager are required at both the protected site and the recovery site (this does not involve licensing aspects.
-Licensing is covered in a later segment of this document) Site Recovery Manager also requires an underlying replication product to copy virtual machines to the recovery site.
+Instances of vSphere, vCenter Server and Site Recovery Manager are required at both the protected site and the recovery site (Note: This does not involve licensing which is covered later segment in this document).
+Site Recovery Manager also requires an underlying replication solution to copy virtual machines to the recovery site.
 Customers have the choice to use either vSphere Replication or third-party array-based replication software.
 When using array-based replication software a Storage Replication Adapter (SRA) is also required.
 Using VMware Virtual Volumes integrated with Site Recovery Manager does not require an SRA.

 Which editions and versions of VMware vSphere are compatible with Site Recovery Manager?